MicrosoftDocs/mixed-reality/mixed-reality-docs/spectator-view.md

 ![Marker](images/SpecViewPhoneDemo.jpg)

-## What is SpectatorView for?
+## What is SpectatorView (Preview) for?
-- Filming HD Holograms: Using SpectatorView we can film holograms at screen resolution, meaning full HD, apply antialiasing and even shadows.
+- Filming HD Holograms: Using SpectatorView (Preview) we can film holograms using an iPhone, meaning full HD, apply antialiasing to holograms and even shadows.
+It is a cheap and fast way to capture video of holograms.
-- Streaming Live: Stream live HD holographic experiences to an AppleTV directly from your iPhone, completely lag-free!
+- Streaming Live: Stream live HD holographic experiences to an AppleTV directly from your iPhone or iPad, completely lag-free!
 - Inviting Guests: Let non-HoloLens users experience holograms directly from their phones or tablets.